 Clearing – Frequently Asked Questions

-Q. What should I be doing to prepare for results day?
+Q. How should I prepare for Results Day?

 A. Whatever your expectations regarding your exam results, you should have a contingency plan in place.

-Q. What is the best way to check whether or not I have a place at university?
+Q. How do I check if I have a place at university?

 A. The best way is to regularly check UCAS Track on the UCAS website.

 UCAS Track updates as soon as UCAS receives updates from universities.
 Even if you do not achieve the grades for your CF or CI, you should check UCAS Track first to see if you have been accepted anyway – you may still be offered a place.

 Make sure you have your password and ID number for UCAS Track to hand and also that your email inbox is not full, and can accept bulk emails – many universities will send confirmation messages automatically to a list of their applicants.

 Q. What should I do if I'm away for Results Day?

 A. Our advice is that you should never go away on Results Day, but there are measures you can take.